rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `parentAddress`: `address` type of argument specifying the address into which the resource is equippable
 - `slotPartId`: `uint64` type of argument specifying the ID of the part it can be equipped to

-#### Deploy script
+### Deploy script

-The deploy script for the simple `MergedEquippable` smart contract resides in the [`deployEquippable.ts`](../../scripts/deployEquippable.ts).
+The deploy script for the simple `MergedEquippable` resides in the [`deployEquippable.ts`](../../scripts/deployEquippable.ts).

 The seploy script uses the `ethers`, `SimpleBase`, `SimpleEquippable`, `RMRKEquipRenderUtils` and `ContractTransaction`